-The Greater Boston Food Bank (GBFB) partners with 500+ hunger-relief agencies, including food pantries, community meal programs and other food assistance providers throughout the nine counties and 190 towns and cities across Eastern Massachusetts.
+The Greater Boston Food Bank (GBFB) partners with more than 500 hunger-relief agencies, including food pantries, community meal programs and other food assistance providers throughout the nine counties and 190 towns and cities across Eastern Massachusetts.
 We also offer assistance with SNAP enrollment.

 PARTNER AGENCY LOCATOR